shipilev/jdk-backports-monitor/README.md

 3) List orphaned issues that were approved, but not yet pushed to a given release

        java -jar target/jdk-backports-monitor.jar --orphans 11

+4) Show the report for the individual issue (useful for monitor debugging)

+        java -jar target/jdk-backports-monitor.jar --issue JDK-8217597